dave5595/Price-Query-Engine/README.md

 ## How to Run the Tests

-To run the tests, follow these steps:

-1. Run the following command in the terminal: `./gradlew test`.
+Open the terminal and run the following command: `./gradlew test`.

 Alternatively, you can use IntelliJ's Gradle taskbar to run the tests.

+To run tests using IntelliJ's Gradle taskbar:

+1. View the Gradle tool window (View > Tool Windows > Gradle).
+2. Expand the Gradle tasks.
+3. Expand the `verification` group.
+4. Click on `test` to start the task

 These are the location of the test files: